EconomiCurtis/r4artSundays/README.md

 # r4artSundays

-Art Made with R, distributed Sundays.
+Art Made with R, distributed on Sunday.